joeyespo/gesso.js/examples/spinning/README.md

 Spinning - Gesso Example
 ========================

-Renders a set of spinning rectangles to demonstrate how to do basic animations.
+Renders a set of spinning rectangles to demonstrate how to do basic animation.

 Installation